BrendanShelton/e-commerce-back-end/README.md

 ## Installation

 This application requires node.js and MySQL Server.
+Clone this repository by opening a terminal in the folder which will hold it and enter "git clone https://github.com/BrendanShelton/e-commerce-back-end.git".
 Open the main folder containing "server.js" of the application in a terminal and enter "npm install".

 ## Usage